 - 38 Carrington Street

 - Green’s Windmill & Science Centre

 The festival is all about engaging new audiences with STEM, and so we go out into communities where there aren’t usually science activities on offer.
 We have a strong partnership with local libraries and run Fun Days, special challenges and talks for older people, reaching all 15 Nottingham city branch libraries in 2019.
 We also work with community groups and youth clubs to run targeted activities and projects.

 Nottingham’s got a great after-dark scene, so we run events for adult audiences, including talks, seminars and comedy nights to show how science is a part of our cultural lives.

 How It Happens

-After being organised as a collaborative but informal partnership across numerous organisations for five years, the Nottingham Festival of Science and Curiosity has now been established as an independent not-for-profit company (number 11842873).
+After being organised as a collaborative but informal partnership across numerous organisations for five years, the Nottingham Festival of Science and Curiosity has now been established as a Company Limited by Guarantee, number 11842873, registered in England.